slcorp/RTView-Cumulocity/README.md

 Clone this RTView-Cumulocity project to your local computer and follow the steps below to install and run the RTView Cumulocity connector program.
 This simple Node.js program provides access from RTView Cloud to current and historical device data in Cumulocity.

+(Note: In the future, SL may provide this connector as a standard feature of RTView Cloud.
+For now, it must be run locally in order to connect to Cumulocity with your credentials.)

 To install the connector program, be sure you have Node.js version 6 or higher installed on your computer, and then do the following:
 ```
 cd RTView-Cumulocity-Node